 What you can do

 It’s easy to wax lyrical on nature’s capacity to act as a conduit for relaxation and peacefulness, but perhaps it is simply the fact that nature carries on regardless of the seemingly intractable challenges life puts in front of us and asks for nothing in return.
 Nature, as per the Latin meaning—“essential quality” or “innate disposition”—follows its own rules and pays glancing attention to the problems that come with our daily lives.
-It’s nice to know that whether or not we buy that new car, get into the right college, or have a house in the area we’ve always dreamed of—the trees will keep on growing.
+It’s nice to know that whether or not we buy that new car, get into the right college, or have a house in the area we’ve always dreamed of—the trees will keep on growing, the wind will keep on blowing.
 It’s good to aim for worldly things, set goals, and pursue challenges, but if it all gets too much—remember that nature will still be doing its thing, waiting for you to pay it a visit.

 At the CO Project, we offer beautiful 3 and 5-day nature experiences to get you out of the city and into an incredible natural setting for learning about sustainable living.
 Check out all our program offerings here >